-This instrument is a computer controlled assembly of percussion and 'effect' intruments.
+This instrument is a computer controlled assembly of percussion and 'effect' instruments.
 All sound sources incorporated in this instrument are non-pitched and share a vague reference to nature sounds: we encounter thunder, rain, woodpeckers, wind, a bird, storm, lightning, crackling wood, squeaky sounds...
-In this respect it could be considered a realisation of the first category of sound sources in Luigi Russolo's Intonarumori.
+In this respect it could be considered a realization of the first category of sound sources in Luigi Russolo's Intonarumori.
 Also soundwise, this futurist reference is pretty obvious.
 A bird was donated by Moniek Darge, and lives since on a little piece of grass underneath <ThunderWood>.
-It got company from a cricket in 2006.
+It got company from a sounding cricket in 2006.

 The instrument can be played by standard MIDI commands, using commercial sequencers or our GMT software but is also capable of listening to pure algorithmic commands.

-The first working version of this instrument was finalized on july 18th of 2000.
+The first working version of this instrument was finalized on July 18th of 2000.
 Later, the lightning was added.
 The storm-wind module, as well as the bird sound, was designed and finished in august 2002.
 Thunderwood has undergone a complete revision in 2006, whereby it can be controlled by midi directly.
 Some light effects, as well as the squeaky sounds were added in 2010.
 High resolution pictures are available on request.

 The hardware for <ThunderWood> consists of following components and printed circuit boards:

 2. A pulse driver board, using a PIC microcontroller, type 18F2525.
-This pc board houses the power mosfets used to steer the solenoids used for activating the one-shot sound sources.
+This PC board houses the power MOSFETS used to steer the solenoids used for activating the one-shot sound sources.
 (Woodpeckers, bird, cricket).

 The physical circuitry as well as the sound mechanism mounted on the base of the automate look like:

 There are 4 woodblocks in the instrument, each provided with a number of solenoids driving the beaters.
 The lowest woodblock has 5 beaters, the second lowest 4 beaters, the second highest 3 beaters and the highest block got only 2 beaters.
 The woodblocks are handmade from dark tropical wood and hollowed out.
-The slit, also functioning as a cavity resonator, is underneeth the blocks.
+The slit, also functioning as a cavity resonator, is underneath the blocks.

 In addition the instrument has as set of low sounding bamboo windchimes, the latter are activated the same way as the brass thundersheet, suspended in top of the instrument..